Snowflake-Labs/sfquickstarts/site/sfguides/src/build-a-native-app-with-spcs/build-a-native-app-with-spcs.md

 ### What You’ll Learn
-- How to create a Native App using the Snowflake Native App framework
+- How to create an app using the Snowflake Native App framework
 - How to build and push container images to a Snowflake account
-- How to integrate those images into a Native App and allow consumers to create Services
+- How to integrate those images into a Snowflake Native App and allow consumers to create Services
-- How to test the Native App Provider and Consumer experience within a single Snowflake account
+- How to test the Snowflake Native App Provider and Consumer experience within a single Snowflake account

 ### What You’ll Need